Act Now for the UN Sustainable Development Goals

 Our aim is to support teachers throughout Europe in their continuous professional development and to disseminate high-quality teaching ideas with our teaching materials.

-The teaching materials "Act Now for the UN Sustainable Development Goals" will be published in autumn 2022.
+The teaching materials "Act Now for the UN Sustainable Development Goals" will be published on 14 October 2022.

 The project „Act Now for the UN Sustainable Development Goals"